simongray/datalinguist/README.md

 Computerese has a very simple API for executing various NLP operations.

 ### 1. Building an annotation pipeline
-Before anything can happen, you need to build a pipeline.
+Before anything can happen, we need to construct an NLP pipeline.
 Pipelines are built using plain Clojure data structures which are converted into [properties](https://github.com/stanfordnlp/CoreNLP/blob/master/src/edu/stanford/nlp/pipeline/StanfordCoreNLP.properties):